berttejeda/bert.finance/exporter/README.md

 ## Grafana Dashboard

-The dashboard is stored in `grafana/dashboard.json`.
+Two dashboards are provided:

+- **`grafana/dashboard.json`** — Single-ticker dashboard with stat panels, time-series charts, and technical indicators for one selected stock.
+- **`grafana/dashboard-all.json`** — All-tickers dashboard with bar charts and grouped rows comparing every tracked stock side-by-side.

 A working copy with the latest manual customizations is kept in `grafana/dashboard-modified.json`.

 ### Duplicate Series Prevention